 Failure to comply with expected standards of conduct or engaging in or attempts to engage in prohibited conduct may result in loss of the privilege of working and/or staying at CFL.
 Such conduct may also result in disciplinary action under applicable university student and employee disciplinary processes, and/or referral to applicable police departments.

 - The University’s policies on Sexual Harassment and Sexual Violence and Hostile and Intimidating Behavior (HIB) provide examples, information, and resources.
 Please contact CFL director, faculty or staff to discuss any concerns relating to these policies.
+A Campus Resource Guide regarding sexual assault, sexual harassment, stalking and dating & domestic violence is available from Office of Compliance.

 - If you have any concerns about your experience at the Center for Limnology Hasler Lab or TLS (e.g., working environment, inappropriate behavior, roommates at TLS, etc.) please talk to your supervisor/advisor, a staff person, or director at Hasler Lab or TLS.
-You may also send your information anonymously via the CFL Concerns/Problems Report Form.
+You may also send your information via the CFL Concerns/Problems Report Form.

 - Obey all laws of the local, state and federal government.